singularity/singularity/README.txt

 Anders Andersson (translation into Swedish)
 Thomas (native-proofing of German translation) Philippe Grenard (translation into French)
+Guga (updates to the Spanish translation)
+Daniele Sapino (translation into Spanish)

 CONTRIBUTING
 All suggestions, translations, code, etc. are welcomed, though it would be